 Student E-mail Accounts & Your Student Record

 When do I receive a George Brown College e-mail address?

 - All full time students will receive a George Brown College e-mail address when they first register.
 Please see https://outlook.office.com for more information.

 Important: Once you have this email address, it should be used for all e-mail communication with the College.
 Any correspondence from the Registrar's office will be sent to this e-mail address.
 It is important that you check it regularly – particularly at the start of the term and at the end of the term.

 How do I change information on my Student Record?

 The information contained within a student record is conﬁdential and pertains to the individual student only.
-It is imperative that the information contained in each student's record is up-to-date.
-This information includes items such as name, address, phone-number, e-mail address, marital status and date of birth.
-Students can update their information by visiting their academic ofﬁce or dropping by the Student Service Centre counter on any campus.
-You can also update your address by using the online service, STU-VIEW.
-To make changes, you will need a valid student number and a password.
-For in-person changes, you will need a valid Marriage Certiﬁcate (for proof of surname changes), Birth Certiﬁcate or Driver's Licence.
+It is imperative that the information on each student's record is up-to-date.
+This includes items such as name, address, phone number, email address, and date of birth.

 If you still have more questions after reading this information, please call our